Most marketers struggle to increase traffic to their websites, as there are a lot of ways to get from "point A to point B."

 3. Understand Your Personas

-Before you write one piece of content, or definitely before you re-design your new website, create your buyer personas so that you know whom your content is trying to reach.
+Before you write one piece of content, or definitely before you re-design your new website, create your buyer personas so you know whom your content is trying to reach.
 In essence, define the IDEAL customer.
 By creating quality content that resonates with your target audience, you will naturally impact your organic rankings.
 Keep in mind, keywords and search only get you so far.
 Writing keyword-driven content without helpful information is not an effective way of generating new online leads.

 Some examples of questions you will want to be able to answer when creating your customer profile are: